Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 ## Scenario

-This sample shows how to build a .NET Core MVC web application that uses the [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc) protocol to sign in users from multiple Azure AD tenants and acquire token for [Microsoft Graph](https://graph.microsoft.com) using the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview).
+This sample shows how to build a .NET Core MVC web application that uses the [OpenID Connect](https://docs.microsoft.com/azure/active-directory/develop/v2-protocols-oidc) protocol to sign in users from multiple Azure AD tenants and acquire token for [Microsoft Graph](https://graph.microsoft.com) using the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/msal-overview).
 It leverages the ASP.NET Core OpenID Connect middleware.

 The application puts forward a scenario where a SaaS application invites the administrators of Azure AD tenants to `enroll` their tenants into this app.
 This process is analogous to a customer `buying` a SaaS product.

- 1. Once you start the application, you will land in the homepage where you can sign-in or onboard your tenant.
+ 1. Once you start the application, you will land on the homepage where you can **sign-in** or **onboard** your tenant.
- 1. If you sign-in before onboarding your tenant, you'd land on a page with a heading **Unauthorized Tenant**.
+ 1. If you try to **Sign-In** before onboarding your tenant, you'd land on the **Unauthorized Tenant** page.
 Click on the **Take me to the onboarding process** button to onboard your tenant to this application.
- 1. On the onboarding page, you will be asked to sign-in as an **administrator** and accept an **admin consent** for the application.
+ 1. On the onboarding page, you will be asked to sign-in as a tenant **administrator** and accept the permissions requested in the **admin consent** screen to successfully provision the application in your tenant.
- 1. Once you have **registered your tenant**, all users from that tenant will be able to sign-in and explore the todo list.
+ 1. Once you have **registered your tenant**, all users from that tenant will be able to sign-in and explore the ToDo list.

 > Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.